ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_null_as_default {#settings-input-format-null-as-default}

-For text input formats initializes `NULL` fields with default values if data type of these fields is not nullable.
+Enables or disables the initialization of [NULL](../../sql-reference/syntax.md#null-literal) fields with [default values](../../sql-reference/statements/create/table.md#create-default-values), if data type of these fields is not [nullable](../../sql-reference/data-types/nullable.md#data_type-nullable).
-This setting is applied to `INSERT ...
-VALUES` queries.
+This setting is applicable to `INSERT ...
+VALUES` queries for text input formats.

 ## insert_null_as_default {#insert_null_as_default}